taehoonlee/tensornets/README.md

 assert sum(sum((outputs[-1] - preds) ** 2)) < 1e-8
 ```

 TensorNets enables us to deploy well-known architectures and benchmark those results faster ⚡️.
-For more information, you can check out the lists of [utilities](#utilities), [examples](#examples), and [architectures](#performances).
+For more information, you can check out the lists of [utilities](#utilities), [examples](#examples), and [architectures](#performance).

 ## Object detection example

-Each object detection model **can be coupled with any network in TensorNets** (see [performances](#object-detection)) and takes two arguments: a placeholder and a function acting as a stem layer.
+Each object detection model **can be coupled with any network in TensorNets** (see [performance](#object-detection)) and takes two arguments: a placeholder and a function acting as a stem layer.
 Here is an example of `YOLOv2` for PASCAL VOC:

 ```python
 import tensorflow as tf